chenjirongjiang/eFORGE_review/README.md

 # eFORGE_review

-This repository holds data and code used in the eFORGE review paper.
+This repository contains code and data used to create the figures in the eFORGE review paper [citation].
+For the code of eFORGE see [here](https://github.com/charlesbreeze/eForge).